VoyagerInnovations/secgroup_approval/README.md

 The event pattern would invoke the target Lambda function whenever an inbound rule is added or removed from a security group by an IAM User.

 Click on “Add target”.
-Select “Lambda function” from the dropdown menu, then select the revertSecurityGroup function.
+Select “Lambda function” from the dropdown menu, then select the *revertSecurityGroup* function.
 Click on “Configure details”.

-Name the rule as “revertSecurityGroup”.
+Name the rule as *revertSecurityGroup*.
 Ensure the state is “Enabled” then click “Update rule”.